 Russian Beet Salad with Prunes and Pecans is perfect for winter months.
 Packed with nutrients and vitamins, it uses seasonal beets and is also budget friendly.

-Beets are quite popular in Russian cuisine; there are a few different salads and soups using them.
+Beets are quite popular in Russian cuisine; besides this Russian Beet Salad with Prunes and Pecans there are a few different salads and soups using beets.
 Up until a few years ago I never cooked with beets.
 They scared me.
-I think it's the idea of boiling them for a long time that really intimidated me.
+I think it’s the idea of boiling them for a long time that really intimidated me.
 Then I found out that they could be cooked in a microwave and my life changed.
 That was while I still lived in my tiny condo.
-Now I don't have a microwave, but I discovered a different method of cooking beets.
+Now I don’t have a microwave, but I discovered a different method of cooking beets.
 I wash and scrub them, then wrap each beet in foil, place in a roasting pan and bake in the oven until beets are soft and the jewel coloured juice is seeping through the aluminum blanket.

 And yet I still don’t like cooking with beets even though I like eating them.
 It seems like a waste of oven baking time and energy to only cook 2-3 beets in the oven, but if I cook more I rarely can use them all as hubby doesn’t really like them.
 So, on occasion I buy Love Beets at Costco (not sponsored link) – cooked and vacuum packed beets in small packages.
 One small pouch contains about 250g or 3-4 small beets which is perfect for me.